 - The back of the player has an integrated nightlight.
 Simply turn the Yoto Player on its front and the light will come on.
 Select your preferred nightlight colour in the app.

 - The Player is completely portable.
 It can store up to 140 hours of audio content.
 Once downloaded you don’t need a WiFi connection to listen to it.
-This makes the Yoto Player great for traveling or sleepovers.
+This makes the Yoto Player great for travelling or sleepovers.

 - Yoto Player also doubles as a Bluetooth Player.
 Parents have the option to allow Bluetooth pairing in the app.
 Once activated you can connect your phone and play any audio content on your phone or from streaming services through the Yoto Player.
 I think this is great as your kids will get older.

 The Final Verdict

 Yes, it is true with the Toniebox and similar players it seems like there are already a lot of choices when it comes to screen-free audio players for kids.
 However, the Yoto Player adds another layer to the market, which can not be overlooked.

 I particularly like the fact that Yoto appeals to older kids with the Radio and the Podcasts available for free.
 With the integrated option of the player being used as a Bluetooth speaker, I can see my children using the Yoto well into their teens.
 The simple and yet appealing design would certainly be cool enough for a teenager (or so I think!).